The 20 Best Astronomy Apps for Stargazing

 Final Thoughts

 I hope this list of astronomy apps has given you at least 1 new useful tool for astronomy and astrophotography.
-My absolute favorite app is probably Stellarium, but that is probably because I have been using it for so long and am very comfortable with it.
+My absolute favorite app is probably Stellarium, which is probably because I have been using it for so long and am very comfortable with it.

 I really enjoyed putting together this list of stargazing apps, because I found a bunch of great new astronomy apps in the process.
-My favorite new apps (to me) were Astrospheric, and NightShift.
+My favorite new apps (to me) were Astrospheric and NightShift.
+The usefulness of Photopills for astrophotography should not be understated, and people who use this app really rely on it for their nightscape projects.

 The best astronomy app for you will likely be something that works especially well on your operating system, and that fits your specific needs.
 Whether you’re looking to plan your next nightscape image, or simply want to know what the bright star is in the east, astronomy apps make life a little nicer.